TsvetomilaStoilkova/TsvetomilaStoilkova/README.md

 📁 You can find projects from my recent completion of the Telerik Academy Alpha JavaScript Track, which I completed with my colleagues, here: [JS-Masters GitHub Organization](https://github.com/orgs/JS-Masters/repositories)

 ## Skills
 - JavaScript
 - ReactJS
 - HTML
 - CSS
 - Firebase

+#### 📂 Furthermore
+ I'm regularly practicing and honing my skills post-academy with exercises and small projects.
+You can find these exercises here: https://github.com/TsvetomilaStoilkova/CodePractice .

 ## Interests